Ernest & Celestine: A Trip to Gibberitia: Synopsis

-Ernest and Celestine return to Ernest's land, Charabia, to repair his precious violin.
+Ernest and Celestine return to Ernest's land, Gibberitia (Charabie in the original version), to repair his precious violin.
 They discover that music has been banned all over the country for several years.
 Ernest and Celestine are joined by new friends, including a mysterious masked avenger, to try to right this injustice and bring joy back to the land of the bears.

 Release

 The film was released in France on December 14, 2022 and had a limited release in the United States on September 1, 2023 by GKIDS.
 The film was released on Blu-ray in North America on January 16, 2024.